China slowly gets back to work as nearly 100 more die from coronavirus

 But Wu Fan, vice-dean of Shanghai Fudan University Medical school, said there was hope the spread might soon reach a turning point.

-“The situation is stabilising,” she told a briefing when asked about the spread in Shanghai, which has had nearly 300 cases and one death.
+“The situation is stabilizing,” she told a briefing when asked about the spread in Shanghai, which has had nearly 300 cases and one death.

 Authorities told businesses to add up to 10 extra days onto Lunar New Year holidays that had been due to finish at the end of January.